-Fortunately however Ingrid was able to shoot the monsters with her water pistol.
-Sending the beasts fleeing in agony, Ingrid managed to corner one of them which pitifully begged for mercy before she gunned him down.
+Fortunately however Ingrid was able to shoot the monsters with her water pistol, scattering them.
+Ingrid managed to corner one of the Vampires, which pitifully begged for mercy before she gunned him down.
 The Vampire simply melted into a pile of stinking green sludge on the floor after being burned with holy water.

 Ingrid ran towards Lindsey and Simon.
 She hoisted Simon over her shoulders, but not before handing Lindsey a water pistol.

 “What do you want me to do with that?”
 Lindsey said?

 “What do you think?
 I don’t know maybe I want to have a water fight with you?
 Kill any bloodsucking bastard that gets within 100 feet of us!
 I can’t believe I’m relying on you, but I have no choice”